oVirt/ovirt-site/source/db-issues/dbfacade-dao-and-transaction.html.md

 ### How to Modify an existing BE ?

-Most of BE modifications are adding a field to a BE (removing is very similar)
+Most of BE modifications are adding a field to a BE (removing is very similar) Create BE tables changes as an upgrade script
+Modify BE views in original create_views.sql file to reflect the changes Modify BE CRUD Stored Procedures file to reflect the changes Modify the BE Class to reflect the changes
+Modify DAO interface and implementation for the BE Modify tests for all relevant DAO implementation calls Modify test data for your BE in fixtures.xml file Modify any Query objects needed for accessing the BE data from clients Run the upgrade script
+Run the BE tests and verify that your BE is working as expected

 ## DAO